Health Symposium Japan

 T. Ruby

-Tom Ruby, Strategic Operations at Flagship Pioneering
+Tom Ruby, Strategic Operations, Flagship Pioneering

 Tom Ruby, PhD, is Senior Principal at Flagship Pioneering, where he contributes to venture creation and development of advanced life sciences companies.
 An experienced entrepreneur, he has founded and led multiple startup companies and previously served as an Associate Partner at McKinsey & Company.
 He holds a PhD in Molecular Biology and Genomics from Université Paris XI.